 The panels should be in full contact with the horse's back evenly all the way from front to back.
 Saddle trees vary from Flat, (which suits a lot of cob types) to Banana shaped trees (which suits many older and sway backed horses)

 To check this, saddle up with the girth done up and run your hand from front to back under each side of the panels.
 There should be even pressure all the way along.

 The horse will tell you whether he is comfortable by his movements and actions.
 A horse that moves freely, without hesitation or signs of distress, is probably wearing a saddle that fits him correctly.
-Most horses show a change in behavior and movement when a badly fitting saddle is the source of pain.
+Most horses show a change in behaviour and movement when a badly fitting saddle is the source of pain.

 Saddle fit may be the reason a horse fidgets when approached with a saddle.
 It also may be why he collapses, "crabs" away, or hollows his back when his girth is tightened.
-So if you see any of these behaviors get it checked!
+So if you see any of these behaviours get it checked!

 Quite often we see the saddle fitted to the horse but it doesn't fit the rider.

 It is important that the flaps are a suitable length for your leg.

 The seat must also fit the rider, problems arise when the seat is either too long or too short.
 The rider should sit centrally and not over the back of the saddle.
 The stirrup bar also needs to also be in the correct position for the riders leg.